hezamu/DungeonGame/README.md

     sbt eclipse

-Note that you should have the [Scala IDE](http://scala-ide.org/) plugin installed.
+Note that you should have the [Scala IDE](http://scala-ide.org/) Eclipse plugin installed.